tinafletcher/tinafletcher.github.io/tinanotes.md

 ### Conclusion; things to think about

 Did we achieve the desired takeaways?
-+ Attendees leave the session with at least one practical idea for how to start leveraging AI in their software quality tasks
++ Attendees leave the session with at least one new practical idea for how to start leveraging AI in their software quality tasks
-+ Attendees’ imaginations have been sparked with additional AI use cases to continue exploring in the future
++ Attendees’ imaginations have been sparked with additional AI use cases or experiments to continue exploring in the future

 Things to think about
 + Security and privacy: Free tier of a model that normally costs money can mean you are paying with your data.
 Avoid including user data or company proprietary info in prompts.
 Double check which tools your company is ok with you using at work.
++ Pick and choose where you can benefit the most from AI tools; sometimes, designing an effective prompt can take just as long as simply doing the task yourself, but in other situations, AI can save you hours of work or come up with solutions you never would have dreamed of
-+ Like any tool, there are trade offs; it can be a huge help to kick start your thought process if you’re stuck, but it can also constrain your thinking if you haven’t thought through the question on your own at all yet
++ Asking an LLM can be a huge help to kick start your thought process if you’re really stuck, but it can also constrain your thinking if you haven’t thought through the question on your own at all yet.
+AI usually sounds extremely confident in its answers, which can make you feel like the information you've been given is fully accurate and complete.
+I'd suggest that often it's a good idea to think of AI as a partner or assistant, not a way to completely outsource or offload a task.
 + It’s a pretty cool time to be a tester.
 “Evaluation” of applications that use AI is a huge area of research right now, without many clear answers, techniques, or tools yet.
 We are generally uncertain about how to deal with the unprecedented complexity, autonomy, and non-determinism that exist in AI-based applications.
 There’s a unique opportunity for quality professionals to bring their unique perspective and skills to this area.